angacom expo

 Overview of DevOps and the Role of Automation

-• Enabling consistent deployment across different environments
+• It supports consistent deployment across environments.

 Without automation and DevOps working together, implementing DevOps principles at scale would be nearly impossible.
 Automation in DevOps serves as the technical foundation that enables the cultural shift towards continuous improvement and collaboration that defines DevOps practices.